mganjoo/alisha-and-milind-wedding/website/src/events/haldi.md

 attire: "Indian or Western casual (optional: shades of yellow)"
 ---

 Alisha’s family and friends will apply a paste of _haldi_ or turmeric as part of this auspicious pre-wedding event.
-Come by anytime between 1-3 pm to celebrate!
-Also, check out the [FAQ](/faq) page for some ideas if you’d like to explore the San Francisco Bay Area that day.
+Come by anytime between 9:30-11:30 am to celebrate!